 Inference for dynamical systems

 1 Feb 2017.
-NUS statisticians gain insights which allow for better prediction of physical phenomena.
+NUS statisticians have gained insights which allow for better prediction of physical phenomena.

 Dynamical systems are mathematical objects used to model physical phenomena whose current state varies over time.
 Examples may include the swinging of a clock pendulum, the formation of a traffic jam and the growth of crystals.Understanding the properties of dynamical systems is a challenge that has kept statisticians busy for years.
 A breakthrough method, the pseudo-marginal approach , has recently revolutionised the field.
 Until recently, this method was not well-understood and remained difficult to utilise.
 Prof Alexandre THIERY from the Department of Statistics and Applied Probability, NUS, with colleagues based in the UK and Canada, recently shed light on the mechanisms at play behind the pseudo-marginal method and established some fundamental limitations to its applicability.